Setting up Xcode for Cocoa Development with VisualStudio

 Any version of Elements will come with pre-built .fx files for the latest SDKs that were released at the time that version of Elements shipped, as well as support for some older SDKs.
 Please refer to the .fx Files topic for more details.

-Additional SDK versions might also be available from elementscompiler.com/elements/sdks.
-If needed, you can also manually import SDKs from an Xcode version; please refer to the Importing new SDKs topic for more details on this.
+Elements will automatically download newer (or older) SDK versions form our website as needed, on first build.
+You can also downlaod SDK support manually from elementscompiler.com/elements/sdks and, if needed, you can also manually import SDKs from an Xcode version; please refer to the Importing new SDKs topic for more details on this.